3 Data Preparation in Practice: From Raw Data to Insight

 Histograms: Revealing Outlier Patterns

-The following histogram visualizes the distribution of the y variable (diamond width) using bins of width 0.5:
+The histogram below shows the distribution of the y variable (diamond width) using bins of width 0.5:

 ggplot(data = diamonds) +